Why and what?

 Options for exclusion

-If you choose to exclude ‘small matches’, you will be asked to specify the minimum number of words that you want to be shown as a match.
+If you exclude ‘small matches’, you will be asked to specify the minimum number of words you want to be shown as a match.

-If you choose to exclude ‘small sources’, you will be asked to specify a minimum number of words or a minimum match percentage.
+If you exclude ‘small sources’, you will be asked to specify a minimum number of words or match percentage.

 Once you click Update Settings, the settings will be applied to the particular folder.